raulgrell/tick/README.md

 Changing the definition of the State struct may require a rebuild of the live environment.
 I'm working on this.

-You cannot change the function signatures of the API without a recompile.
-I probably won't work on this, as it is but a minor inconvenience.
+You cannot change the function signatures of the API without a recompile of the live executable.
+I probably won't work on this, as it is but a minor inconvenience, and a major technical hurdle.

 ## In Development
 - Audio
+- Background recompiler - recompile on save
 - Platform API
 - Graphics API
 - Scene Manager